carlesjove/collection_json_serializer/README.md

 | :warning: This is _not finished_ yet, so use it at your own risk. |
 --------------------------------------------------------------------

-A Ruby gem to respond with Collection+JSON.

-CollectionJson::Serializer formats JSON responses following the Collection+JSON media type by Mike Amudsen.
+CollectionJson::Serializer serializes Ruby objects to Collection+JSON, the hypermedia type by Mike Amudsen.

-Please note that CollectionJson::Serializer only serializes data.
+Please note that CollectionJson::Serializer _only serializes data_.
 You still need to set the proper Headers or media-types in your app.

 ## Installation